Skip Navigation LinksHome : About Morris

 History

-You could try the entry in Wikipedia...... but there's lots out there on the web, some likely, some nonsense.
+You could try the entry in Wikipedia...... but there's lots out there on the web, some possible, some nonsense.
 A graphic arrow

 Some Terms

 OK, so we are a morris side (team).
-We dance dances from a range of traditions (named after the Cotswold villages that the dances originated from).
+We dance dances from a range of traditions (named after the Cotswold villages where the dances were originally performed).
 Our side has the following officers:

 The Squire, responsible for our performance and leader of the side